near/docs/docs/index.md

 hide_table_of_contents: true
 ---

 Welcome!
-This is the starting point for all the documenation in NEAR.
-Whether you want to learn about our ecosystem, or develop your own web 3 app, you have come to the right place.
-We have plenty materials to help you, so please choose from one of the following paths:
+This is the starting point for all the documentation in NEAR.
+Whether you want to learn about our ecosystem or develop your own web 3 app, you have come to the right place.
+We have plenty of materials to help you, so please choose from one of the following paths:

 <div class="container">
   <div class="row">